We’ve been working with Pula to build a technical system that supports their work with farmers in Malawi and Zambia.

 We're offering free 45 minute workshops at the Bond Conference in London, March 20-21.
 We can help plan your project and offer advice on the best next steps.

 We've created an event registration service and data collection tool.
-This has enabled organisations, in the San Francisco Bay area, to cope with higher numbers of attendees.
-Meaning they can help more people gain access to citizenship advice.
+This has enabled organisations, in the San Francisco Bay area to help more people gain access to citizenship advice.

 Last year we teamed up with the International Planned Parenthood Federation and London school of Hygiene and tropical medicine to launch their 3 year innovation project